-In reference to Section I, Options 1b and 2d, and Section II, use of the metering system and/or methodology outlined will be allowed only after receipt of prior written approval by the Director.
+In reference to Section 1, Options 1b and 2d, and Section 2 of this Appendix, use of the metering system and/or methodology outlined will be allowed only after receipt of prior written approval by the Director.
 This approval will be effective for the year stated in the approval and subsequent years until the approval is revoked by the Director.
-Upon written request by the User and with written authorization by the Director, the approval will also be effective for a maximum of one prior year immediately preceding the approval provided operations at the User's Facility in if the preceding year remained identical to those of the year when approval is granted.
+Upon written request by the User and with written authorization by the Director, the approval will also be effective for a maximum of one prior year immediately preceding the approval.
+The approval is contingent upon the operations at the User's Facility in the preceding year having remained identical to those of the year when the approval is granted.